 The Ticking Time Bomb Market

 According to Fact-UK.org.uk, the European Union Intellectual Property Office (EUIPO) reported that international trade in counterfeit and pirated products is now worth up to €338 billion (approx. £300 billion) and with this increasing demand for everything to be online, brands, businesses and consumers are now finding the digital world flooded with fake goods.
 Not only this, stated by cscglobal.com, it is estimated that one in ten IT products sold worldwide are counterfeit.
-Not only is this potentially damaging to reputable manufacturers such as Apple and Samsung, it can also be detrimental to the customer itself.
+Not only is this potentially damaging to reputable manufacturers such as Apple and Samsung, but it can also be detrimental to the customer itself.

 Counterfeit components can potentially be very dangerous.
 However big the electronic device is, small incorrect parts can break a device in seconds.
 If certain parts of a device break or do not perform as expected, they can cause safety and product performance issues.
 For example, counterfeit components could lead to short circuits which may cause a fire.
 Counterfeit components may cause a device to perform incorrectly and could injure someone.
 Counterfeit components are lower quality compared authentic versions which almost guarantees that the device would not perform up to standard.
 For many different sectors such as aerospace, manufacturing, military, and medical, high performing electronics is very important to ensure safety and accurate results.
 In these industries, if a device malfunctions due to a counterfeit part, the consequences could be deadly.
 Counterfeit electronics are dangerous for many industries, one being aerospace.
 Any fault in the system of a plane formed from a counterfeit part could potentially cause the plane to lose control which could put the crew and pilot in danger.